tomsch420/probabilistic_model/doc/probability_theory.md

 ````

 Instead of explaining this concept in my own words, I will refer to Todd Kemps phrasing about it:
-> We often think of conditional probability intuitively in terms of a two-stage experiment.
+> We often think of truncated probability intuitively in terms of a two-stage experiment.
 > In the first stage of the experiment, we see whether one particular event $A$ has occurred or not.
 > If it has, it may influence whether a second event $B$, which we're going to measure in a second stage,
 > will occur or not.
 Therefore, we may want to update our information on probabilities of the later
 > events given information about whether the earlier event has occurred or not.
 > In this language we'll refer to the original probability measure $P(B)$ as the prior probability of
-> an event $B$, and after we observe that event $A$ has occurred, we refer to the new updated conditional
+> an event $B$, and after we observe that event $A$ has occurred, we refer to the new updated truncated
 > probability as the posterior probability of that same event $B$.
 > In more practical applications $A$ is referenced as the evidence since it is an event that evidently
 > happened and $B$ is the query, since it is the event of interest.